YueLin301/yuelin301.github.io/_posts/Efficiency/Code Utils/2024-07-16-Llama-Memo.md

 ---
-title: Ollama Memo
+title: Llama Memo
 date: 2024-07-16 12:30:00 +0800
 categories: [Efficiency, Code Utils]
-tags: [Tech, Efficiency, Code Utils, Llama, LLM]
+tags: [Tech, Efficiency, Code_Utils, Llama, LLM]
 math: True
 ---

+## Sources

+1. Ollama.
+It is easy to use.
+2. Hugging Face.
+It provides tokenizer in Python API.

+## Ollama

-## Installation
+### Installation

 1. Download the app on [the website](https://ollama.com/download).